Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/macros.md

   data-2)
 ```

-To showcase how much flexbility they can provide and how much they can extend the basic language, let us write a macro which transforms a common
+To showcase how much flexibility they can provide and how much they can extend the basic language, let us write a macro that transforms a common
 expression written in **infix** notation to the **prefix** notation that Convex Lisp understands.
 For instance: `(a + b)` -> `(+ a b)`.

 ```clojure